Spring 2020 classes have resumed online.Please visit

-The Dual Credit program at El Centro College offers qualified high school students an opportunity to earn college credit while completing high school requirements.
+The Dual Credit program at each of the colleges of DCCCD offers qualified high school students an opportunity to earn college credit while completing high school requirements.

 Dual Credit courses are offered in a variety of subject areas including math, science, English, economics, history, government and a wide variety of technical courses.

 Dual Credit courses are taught either at the college or at the high school.
 Courses are taught by college faculty or by qualified high school instructors who meet the same criteria as college faculty.

 All students enrolled in a Dual Credit course at any of our partnering high schools should expect the same level of course rigor and student expectations that are placed on undergraduate students enrolled in the same course at a college of DCCCD.